pquiggles/robotic_sketching/README.md

 # Experimental Robotics: Team Sketch
+##Overview
+This repository contains code for Team Sketch's CS225A: Experimental Robotics project at Stanford University.  ```scl_orientation_control.cpp``` contains the main control code sending commands to the KUKA iiwa robot.
+It relies on libraries Eigen and zmqpp.
+Code related to converting images into robot readable sketches is in the repository ```EdgeGraph/```, along with several examples of input and output.

 ## Usage
 Copy these files into your directory for Homework 3, replacing the original homework code.
 Make sure to copy the KUKA model into the specs directory, and to create a symlink to that the directory in your Homework 3 directory.